Time Series Alignment with Global Invariances: Introduction

 \section{Introduction}

+Time series are subject to a number of variabilities that make their processing difficult in practice.
+One of the most well-known example is the temporal shift, usually handled using the celebrated Dynamic Time Warping (DTW,~\citealt{sakoe1978dynamic}) that aligns, in time, two time series and is invariant to any monotonically increasing temporal map.
+It has been initially introduced for speech processing applications and is now widely used in a variety of contexts such as human activity recognition \citep{chang2019d3tw}, satellite image analysis \citep{wegner2019dtwsat} or medical applications \citep{huang2020classification,janati2020spatio}.

-Learning under distribution shift is one paradigm of major interest in the machine learning literature.
-Indeed, the training and the test data are often subject to collection bias~\cite{torralba2011unbiased} or can be collected under heterogeneous conditions, because of different times of measurement, contexts or even measurement modalities (\emph{e.g.} when different sensors are used to measure related quantities).
-In this setting, when it comes to generalize to out-of-distribution samples, machine learning algorithms are notoriously weak \cite{ben2010impossibility} as they rely on the correlations that are found in the training data~\cite{arjovsky2019invariant}.
-Dedicated paradigms such as domain adaptation \cite{kouw2019review}, directly take into account this problem in the learning process.
-One other approach is to learn, based on some prior knowledge, \textit{w.r.t} some invariance classes in order to be more robust to irrelevant features transformations \cite{rela_induc_bias,good_inv_2009}.
+Another source of variability in time series is feature space alterations, that may occur due to a permutation of sensors, changes in sensor properties or even different number of sensors.
+This problem of heterogeneous representations, also called distribution shifts in machine learning, has been studied mostly on non-structured data.
+It has been shown that algorithms are notoriously weak \citep{ben2010impossibility} when it comes to generalizing to out-of-distribution samples, as they rely on the correlations that are found in the training data~\citep{arjovsky2019invariant}.
+Consequently, dedicated paradigms such as domain adaptation \citep{kouw2019review} directly take into account this problem in the learning process.
+Another approach is to learn with respect to some invariance classes (based on some prior knowledge) in order to be more robust to irrelevant feature transformations \citep{rela_induc_bias,good_inv_2009}.
 In this work, we aim at tackling this problem in the time series context through the definition of similarity measures that naturally encode desirable invariances.
 More precisely, we introduce similarity measures that are able to deal with both temporal and feature space transformations.